-- Breathe - It's hard to take a breath when the wind has been knocked out of you!
-But with each breath, comes the strength & courage to pick yourself up and get back on your feet.
+- Breathe - It's hard to take a breath when the wind gets knocked out of you!
+But with each breath comes the strength & courage to pick yourself up and get back on your feet.

 - Forgive - The pain of failing is bad enough, so there's no need to make it any worse.
-It always helps to conscientiously forgive yourself, so you can immediately move forward.
+It always helps to forgive yourself conscientiously.
+That way, you can immediately move forward.

-- Live - As long as you're not performing a dangerous stunt which goes wrong, you will live to see another day.
+- Live - As long as you're not performing a dangerous stunt that goes wrong, you will live to see another day.
 Tomorrow always offers another chance to be better.

 The Silver Lining

 Ultimately, I've been given the opportunity to improve something that needs more work.
 How often does a realization like that come along?
 While most might ignore the chance, I accept the challenge.
-I assure you that the next time our paths cross, my set will be drastically different.
+I assure you that my set will be drastically different the next time our paths cross.

 Thanks for all the encouragement, failure.
 I couldn't have done it without you!

 ps.
-For those who have interest in how I ended my set ...
-After realizing the deck was out of order, I gave the audience a large smile, immediately transitioned into a several quick impromptu routines, finished up with the other set up deck in my pocket, then gracefully exited off the stage.
+Want to know how I handled my set?
+After realizing the deck was out of order, I gave the audience a large smile, immediately transitioned into several quick impromptu routines, finished up with the other stacked deck in my pocket, then gracefully exited off the stage.